 Live in-conversation on Wednesday 12 May, 6pm

 Heather Phillipson speaks about her experience of working on two recent public commissions: THE END, for the Fourth Plinth, Trafalgar Square 2020-22, and RUPTURE NO 1: blowtorching the bitten peach, commissioned for the Duveen Galleries, Tate Britain (2021).Find out more and watch online

 Roundtable Discussion: Engaging Technologies / Emerging Technologies

 Live discussion on Wednesday 26 May, 6pm

-Artists Alice Channer, Zachary Eastwood-Bloom and Daniel Steegman Mangrané joined us for a live roundtable discussion about the use of new and emerging technologies in sculptural production.Find out more and book
+Artists Alice Channer, Zachary Eastwood-Bloom and Daniel Steegman Mangrané join us for a live roundtable discussion about the use of new and emerging technologies in sculptural production.Find out more and watch online

 Participate online from your location.